bruunand/community-detection-wi/README.md

 **0.03**, whereas the mean value of that metric was **86.8%**

 # Combining models
 - Our sentiment model has a higher chance of labelling the reviews positive than negative, as seen with the recall.
-This means that we are more likely to say that a user would purchase fine food.
+This means that we are more likely to say that a user would purchase fine food
-- We assumed that 'kyle' did not have 10*10 times the influence when not in the same community, but only ten.
+- We assumed that 'kyle' did not have 10*10 times the influence when not in the same community, but only ten
 - When compared to the results dataset, it was not that accurate.
-This might be the result of different community splits but also the result of different classifications of reviews.
+This might be the result of different community splits but also the result of different classifications of reviews

 # Evaluation
 - The graph in spectral clustering has quite clear divisions, meaning that our split is most likely correct.
-- The accuracy of our ml model is okay, though a bit unbalanced even with undersampling.
+- The accuracy of our ml model is okay, though a bit unbalanced even with undersampling
-- As both the communities and the model most likely do not make the exact same choices along the way, it is expected to give somewhat different results.
+- As both the communities and the model most likely do not make the exact same choices along the way, it is expected to give somewhat different results
 - The classifier is binary, that means that stronger opinions (1 or 5) do not have a say in the calculation.
-Having multiple classes would probably giver better when combining the models, though the measures would probably also fall because of the increased complexity.
+Having multiple classes would probably giver better when combining the models, though the measures would probably also fall because of the increased complexity
 - Content based recommender systems can be generated for a single user and therefore do not need a community.
-On the other hand, a content based recommender systems needs information from the user, like ratings, this is not necessary for all users in this system, as we can draw information from a users friends.
+On the other hand, a content based recommender systems needs information from the user, like ratings, this is not necessary for all users in this system, as we can draw information from a users friends